 - All treats need to be individually prepackaged and factory sealed, with the ingredient label visible on the individual/original packaging (no homemade treats permitted).

-- Foods containing the 8 most common allergens are not permitted as treats (peanuts, tree nuts, milk, eggs, wheat, soy, fish, shellfish).
+- Foods containing the 9 most common allergens are not permitted as treats (eggs, fish, milk, peanuts, sesame, shellfish, soy, tree nuts, wheat).